natran42/sales-system/README.md

 # Transactions
 # (transactions.php/css)
 The transactions page is a page accessed only by users with high authority, meaning customers are not able to view this page.
 Customer transactions can be viewed by entering a transaction number which will then display that given transaction and the details begind it i.e. if it was a self-checkout transaction, or a registered member who made a purchase.
-It will also display all items that were purchase in a transaction.
+It will also display all items that were purchased in a transaction.
 An alert is given when an invalid transaction is entered.

 # Registration
 # (registration.php/css)